Lisp has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.

 (sleep-units% '.5 'h)

-Symbols, however, don't typically evaluate to themselves1.
+Symbols, however, don't typically evaluate to themselves1As a rule, no rule without exception.
+Some symbols do evaluate to themselves, for example: t, nil, and keywords..
 When lisp evaluates a symbol it assumes you are referring to a variable and tries to look up the value associated with that variable given your lexical context (unless the variable is declared special, in which case the dynamic environment).

 To avoid quoting the unit, we need a macro.
 Unlike a function, a macro does not evaluate its arguments.
 Taking advantage of this fact, we replace the sleep-units% function with the sleep-units macro.
 Now we don't need to quote the unit: